anjjriit/view-maker/README.md

 @yield('css')
 ```

-and in the scripts section of your masterpage, your call to jquery, for example:
+and in the scripts section of your masterpage, you should have your call to jquery, for example:

 ```
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
 ```

+You need to make sure that is all there before running the command, otherwise
+the views containing ajax and grids will not function properly.

 Now we're ready to try the make:foundation command.
 Let's create a Widget
 foundation with the following command: